Year 12 Work Experience Programme

 - Have achieved a minimum of grade 5 in GCSE English Language

 Please note that there are specific A-level (or equivalent) subject requirements for each department.
-In 2021 these were as follows:
+For 2022 these are as follows:

 - To apply for Bioengineering you need to be studying Maths and either Chemistry or Physics.

-- To apply for Earth Science and Engineering you need to be studying any two of Biology, Chemistry, Geography, Geology, Maths or Physics.
+- To apply for Grantham Institute for Climate Change and the Environment you need to be studying Maths and one of the following Biology, Chemistry, Geography, Geology, Maths or Physics.

 - To apply for Materials you need to be studying Maths and either Chemistry or Physics.